The most important tips to keep in mind if you are planning to travel to Cape Verde. Without further ado, let's get started!

 Remember that with Oi Cabo Verde you will have all transfers included, so carrying your suitcase will not be a problem.

-And of course, remember to save some room for a local souvenir.
+And of course, remember to save a little room for a local souvenir.

-02 Passport: Check its validity to avoid haste.
+02 Passport: Check its validity to avoid rushing.

-Cape Verde regulations require you to have your passport in force for at least 6 months after entering the archipelago.
-There are many people who formalize their trips with us and have to renew their passport at the last minute and in a hurry.
-We remind you that without the passport we cannot block services such as internal flights.
+Cape Verde regulations require you to have your passport valid for at least 6 months before entering the archipelago.
+There are many people who book their trips with us and have to renew their passport at the last minute and in a hurry.
+We remind you that without the passport we cannot book services such as domestic flights.

 Therefore, we always recommend having your passport valid for at least one year to travel anywhere in the world.